 Image quotes are a bit overused perhaps, but people (myself included) still love them.

 Don't make things more difficult than they need to be.

 Buffer.com has a tool called Pablo that allows you to add a quote, select an image, change some basic filters, download and share.

-- Not a tool that I use currently, but many readers mentioned Google Drawings as an alternative to Canva.
-It is part of the Google Drive suite of tools so that is a big plus.
+Not a tool that I use currently, but I've heard good things.
+If you're on a budget, it might be worth checking out.
+It is part of the Google Drive suite of tools, so that is a big plus.